 - Eliminate Distractions

 Distractions are everywhere, even from your friends, children, and even neighbors, to avoid this distraction will be very hard.
 But you can eliminate it by doing the following.
 You can rest and have a short time to be alone, look for a calm place where there are silence and peace where your work cannot be disturbed.
 “If you find yourself avoiding parties, work gatherings, or even your own friends and family, there may be a fear of judgment or underlying feelings of inadequacy.”
 Dr. Marisa Alter, PsyD, a clinical psychologist said.
 But that is okay.
 There are environmental distractions that can be easy to eliminate, but internal disturbances like worry, anger, stress, exhaustion or anxiety are difficult to avoid.
-It naturally occurs to your mind and needs more help and motivation; you may also think positive about the tasks and consciously bring your focus on track.
+It naturally occurs to your mind and needs more help and motivation; you may also think positively about the tasks and consciously bring your focus on track.

 - Focus On One Thing At A Time